atom-box/zumtum/readMe.md

 * The only workflow for now is, minify CSS/HTML by hand (at [Browserling](http://browserling.com)) with copy/paste and move it to BUILD.
 * The BUILD directory is just a **Node.js** file.
-For now it serves the page as a single static view, no index.html file at all.
+* The version of this page that runs from Github cannot run a node sever, so it is just the HTML/CSS from the static page.
 * Not using any gulp.js yet.
 ## To run
 `node.js qServer.js` will create a local host on 8080.